martinpoljak/em-sequence/README.md

 tick.
 So allows calls chaining with keeping the EventMachine multiplexing facility on.

 See an example.
-For first, define some (of sure, slightly non-sense) calculator class:
+For first, let's define some (of sure, slightly non-sense) calculator class:

     class Calculator
         def some_method(var, &block)